cheredia19/us-cities-population/README.md

   yAxis="population"
 />

-Fifty towns from California, 34 from Texas, and 23 from Florida registered less than 500 thousand people this year, as reported by the US Cities dataset found on Kaggle.
+Fifty-five towns from California, 34 from Texas, and 23 from Florida registered **less than 500 thousand people this year**, as reported by the US Cities dataset found on Kaggle.

 <PlotlyBarChart
   data={{